awslabs/amplify-video/README.md

 # Amplify Video Plugin

-Welcome to the first 3rd party plugin for Amplify that supports setting up AWS Video Services.
+An open source plugin for the Amplify CLI that makes it easy to incorporate video streaming into your mobile and web applications powered by [AWS Amplify](https://aws-amplify.github.io/) and [AWS Media Services](https://aws.amazon.com/media-services/)

 ## Installation Guide

-To get started with installing make sure you have installed the Amplify CLI.

-Please refer to the getting started guide on their [Github repo](https://github.com/aws-amplify/amplify-cli/).
+To get started install the Amplify CLI via the getting started guide on the [Amplify-CLI Github repo](https://github.com/aws-amplify/amplify-cli/).

-After installing the official CLI you now have to install this on your local machine.
-Their are two methods for doing this.
+Now, install this Amplify Video plugin through NPM or manually:

 ### NPM Installation guide